 - Coordinators innovation and advancements with other IT groups: MICHR, MSIS, MCIT, etc.

-PRCThe University of Michigan Comprehensive Cancer Center maintains a multidisciplinary committee known as the Protocol Review Committee (PRC).
-The PRC is charged with providing peer review of the scientific merit of all cancer clinical research in the Medical Center and defining priorities for the use of Cancer Center resources.
+PRCThe University of Michigan Comprehensive Cancer Center Protocol Review Committee (PRC) is a multidisciplinary committee charged with providing peer review of the scientific merit, prioritization, and progress of all cancer clinical research conducted at the Medical Center.
 The goal is to improve the overall quality of clinical research throughout the Comprehensive Cancer Center.

 The PRC website was created to provide tools and support for Cancer Center investigators and study team members to assist with the development and the submission of clinical research protocols for PRC review and approval.

-The DSMB website was created to publish the investigator responsibilities and data and safety monitoring requirements for all clinical trial research conducted in the Cancer Center.
-The site also provides supporting documents and guidance for Cancer Center investigators and study team members.
+The DSMC website was created to publish the data and safety monitoring requirements for all clinical trial research conducted in the Cancer Center and to provide guidance and support for Cancer Center investigators and study team members.